 Neoprene tape is used on the inside of the seams.
 It results in the most flexible 100% waterproof seal.

 Zipperless wetsuits avoid incidents of flushing through the zipper.
 Zipperless suits also fit better and have enhanced flexibility and free range of motion.
-The neoprene on back, shoulders, and chest is more elastic due the the absence of a zipper.
-The downside, in addition to getting into and out of the suit, is stress the neoprene endures in the area where the suit gets pulled on.
-Every vendor has their system for getting into their zipperless wetsuit.
+The neoprene on the back, shoulders, and chest is more elastic due to the absence of a zipper.
+The downside, in addition to getting into and out of the suit, is the stress the neoprene endures in the area where the suit gets pulled on.
+Every vendor has a system for getting into their zipperless wetsuit.
 In general, the neck opens wide to allow the individual to step into the suit.
 It is then pulled up, one leg at a time (like pants).
 Repeat this exercise to get your arms into the suit.
 Although getting into and out of this suit can be tedious, it offers the warmest, most watertight construction.

 Suits with zippers zip from bottom to top, or top to bottom (a reverse zip).
-A reverse zip helps prevent it from being pulled down during the swim as well as make suit removal easier and faster.
+A reverse zip helps prevent it from being pulled down during the swim as well as makes suit removal easier and faster.